-In the last few years I’ve noticed a growing number of lavender products in shops: oils, sprays, teas, candles, body creams – it seems to crop up everywhere.
+In the last few years, I’ve noticed a growing number of lavender products: oils, sprays, teas, candles, body creams – it crops up everywhere.

-It often comes with the promise of promoting relaxation and better sleep.
-But does lavender really help you sleep, or is it merely a beautifully packaged myth?
+Lavender is often sold on the promise of promoting relaxation and better sleep.
+But can this colorful plant really help you drift off a little easier, or is it little more than a beautifully packaged myth?

-In this article, I’ll be looking at the scientific evidence that lavender helps with relaxation and sleep.
-And I’ve spent the last week using a lavender bedroom spray, so I’ll also be talking about my personal experience of drifting off to sleep with the scent of lavender in the air.
+In this article, I’ll be looking at the scientific evidence behind lavender’s sedative power.
+And I’ve spent the last week using a lavender bedroom spray, so I’ll also be talking about my personal experience of ending the day with the scent of lavender in the air.

 The research evidence

 A review of previous experiments

-A useful piece of research into the effectiveness of lavender comes from British researchers Karen Pilkington and Kate Louise Fismer in 2012.
+A useful piece of research was done by British researchers Karen Pilkington and Kate Louise Fismer in 2012.

 They conducted a review of eight previous scientific experiments in which lavender was inhaled, rather than ingested or applied to the skin.
 And they found evidence in several of those studies that lavender can improve sleep, stating: